 Many people view their 401k as a retirement account and nothing more.
 However, 401ks can be much more than that.

-- Furthermore, 401ks grow tax-deferred, meaning you won’t have to pay taxes on any investment gains until you withdraw money from your account.
-This can be a significant advantage, especially if your investment portfolio has performed well over the years.
+- Furthermore, 401ks grow tax-deferred, meaning you won’t have to pay income taxes on any investment gains until you withdraw money from your account.
+This can be a significant advantage, especially if your investment portfolio has performed well.

 - In addition to tax benefits, 401ks also offer the opportunity for employer matching contributions.
 If your employer offers a match, it’s essentially free money that you can use to grow your retirement savings.
 Employer matching contributions can be a potent tool for building retirement savings, so it’s worth taking advantage of if your employer offers it.

-Overall, 401ks are a great way to save for retirement while enjoying some tax advantages.
-If you have the opportunity to participate in a 401k, it’s worth considering.
+401ks are a great way to save for retirement while enjoying some tax advantages.
+If you can participate in a 401k, it’s worth considering.

 How does your 401k grow?